Table of Contents[Hide][Show]

 How People Accidentally And Purposely Misuse The USPS Media Mail Service

 Most of the time, people misuse USPS Media Mail accidentally.
-Items like magazines, video games, comic books and magazines all seem like they should qualify for Media Mail, but they don’t, especially if you are selling them.
+Magazines, video games, comic books, and similar items do not qualify for Media Mail, especially when selling them.

 Then there are people who purposely abuse the system.
-To save a few bucks, people will hide items inside DVD jewel cases or use hollowed out books to mail things like guns and money using Media Mail.
-Honestly it’s quite ridiculous.
+To save money, people hide items in DVD cases or hollowed-out books when mailing things like guns and money.
+They take advantage of the Media Mail option.
+Honestly, it’s quite ridiculous.
 You can search online for more examples of how people have been caught abusing the system.

 What Are The Penalties For Abusing Media Mail?

-Although the odds of your package getting intercepted are very low, the USPS does randomly inspect Media Mail packages and will penalize you if they catch you violating the rules.
+The chance of your package being intercepted is unlikely, but the USPS does randomly check Media Mail packages.
+If they catch you breaking the rules, you will be penalized.
 The penalties for abusing Media Mail may include the following:

 - Postage Difference Charge: If you used an online service like eBay, Amazon, PayPal or Pirate Ship to create a label and mail your package, then the USPS will probably just charge your account the difference.